-The weekly price chart shows that gold reached its 10-year high (and all-time high) closing price of $1896.50 USD in September of 2011 and its 10-year low of $1049.41 USD in December of 2015.
-This variation represents an almost 45 per cent change over a relatively short time period.
+The price chart shows that gold reached its all-time high closing price of $2069.48 on 6th August 2020 and a low of $1270.41 on 2nd of May 2019.
+This variation represents an almost 63 per cent change over a relatively short period of time.

 There are multiple ways to invest in gold.
 You can buy physical gold.
 This can be in the form of bullion (bars), jewellery or coins.
 The disadvantages of this method are that you must store the gold and ensure its security, typically by storing it in a bank which costs money.

 You can also purchase mutual or exchange traded funds (EFT).
 These funds are linked to the price of gold and the administrator of the fund holds the gold on your behalf, and are more liquid than owning the physical gold outright.
 You can also purchase gold certificates; which represent a certain percentage ownership of a company involved in gold trading or a certain amount of gold itself.
 You can invest in gold indirectly by purchasing shares in gold mining or royalty and streaming company.
 These companies benefit from increases in price and are subject to the same risks and volatility as other stocks.

 An alternative instrument is the tokenised commodities option offered on the Currency.com leveraged trading platform.
 The value of tokenised assets are linked to the value of an underlying asset or commodity, and any change to asset's price is reflected in the value of the tokenised asset.
 Tokenised assets are based on blockchain technology, which is rooted in distributed ledger technology, enabling easier data storage and record keeping.
 The tokenisation of real tradable assets increases the efficiency of trading by lowering transaction costs and improving execution speed, and the price can be monitored on the gold spot price chart.